MateuszKubuszok/GameTheoryTools/README.md

 Compilations and dependencies are manged by a SCons tool.
 As such Python and SCons installations are also required.

-GTL parser uses flex and bison tools to build `.cpp` files.
+GTL parser uses Flex and Bison tools to build `.cpp` files.

-On Debian dependencies can be instaled by calling `sudo apt-get install g++ bison flex gmp libboost-all-dev scons`.
+On Debian dependencies can be installed by calling `sudo apt-get install g++ bison flex gmp libboost-all-dev scons`.

 Building process